-Latin America and the Arab world are two large and vital regions with booming economic growth and vibrant developing societies.
+Latin America and the Arab world are two significant and vital regions with booming economic growth and vibrant developing societies.
 They also have strong complementarities and mutual interests that remain largely untapped.
 The scope for increased bilateral relations between the two regions is vast.

-Energy, food security and agriculture, renewable energy, environment, mining, information technology, and infrastructural development are among the most obvious sectors that would immediately benefit from increased commercial and investment ties between Latin American and Arab countries.
+Energy, food security and agriculture, renewable energy, environment, mining, information technology, and infrastructural development are among the most public sectors that would immediately benefit from increased commercial and investment ties between Latin American and Arab countries.

 Greater initiatives for scientific research and development cooperation and projects would help build synergies in fields such as biotechnologies, natural resources governance, management and renewable energies.
-The development of Arab‐Latin American interchange and interaction in education, culture and the arts would foster a better mutual understanding of each region’s civilizations, languages and histories.
+The development of Arab‐Latin American interchange and interaction in education, culture and the arts would foster a better mutual understanding of each region’s civilizations, languages, and histories.
 In particular, extensive student exchange programs can lay the groundwork and create networks for the long-term development of ever-deeper levels of understanding and cooperation.

 At the global level, a stronger partnership between the two regions can strengthen the constituency for sustainable development, climate change management, ensuring global and regional stability, promoting security, poverty reduction, and developing sound international financial policies and regulation.
 Working together, the Arab world and Latin America can strengthen their individual and collective voices on numerous issues of mutual concern in international organizations and multilateral forums.

-Our aspiration is to reach a sustainable dynamism, for the economic and socio-cultural partnership between the countries of the Arab world, the Caribbean and Latin America built upon the achievement of mutual benefits for both regions’ societies.
+We aspire to reach a sustainable dynamism, for the economic and socio-cultural partnership between the countries of the Arab world, the Caribbean and Latin America built upon the achievement of mutual benefits for both regions’ societies.

-Attaining these benefits requires these societies to recognize that they are united not only by the need to achieve their interests, but also by a body of common principles and values.
+Attaining these benefits requires these societies to recognize that they are united not only by the need to achieve their interests but also by a body of common principles and values.
 These include, among others, the dialogue among civilizations, the tolerance and inclusive and cohesive societies.

 The Rabat Center which has been recently established has as objective to develop appropriate mechanisms to promote dialogue and cooperation in a wide range of issues of mutual interest; and to do so, it will undertake research, programming and public policy analysis that engage both the business sector, governments, the media and institutions on key issues of common concern.
 To implement its mission effectively, the Center will: